thephez/backup-readme/core/markdown/core-ref-p2p-network-data-messages.md

 db3fe368976296fd3b6d73fdaf898cc0 ...........
 Block hash
 ```

-# getquorumrotationinfo
+# getqrinfo

 *Added in protocol version 70220 of Dash Core.*

-The `getquorumrotationinfo` message requests a [`quorumrotationinfo` message](core-ref-p2p-network-data-messages#quorumrotationinfo) that provides the information required to verify quorum details for quorums formed using the quorum rotation process.
+The `getqrinfo` message requests a [`qrinfo` message](core-ref-p2p-network-data-messages#qrinfo) that provides the information required to verify quorum details for quorums formed using the quorum rotation process.

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |